Skip To Main Content

 Reading, writing, viewing, and presenting (both orally and visually) help tenth-graders develop strong work habits, self-confidence, and critical communication skills.
 Content, organization, and style and language mechanics are emphasized.

-Literature and Composition 9
+Literature & Composition 9

 Ninth graders will develop their skills in oral, written, and visual communication to meet the MYP objectives.
 Students read a variety of poems, short stories, and longer works.
 Literary analysis and composition skills will be developed through discussions, essays, speeches, and projects.
 Opportunities are given to compare and contrast pieces of literature, express informed and independent responses, and organize arguments in a logical and coherent manner.